 Quantification: many to many (0,n:0,n)

-Scope note: This property allows the entire E52 Time-Span of an instance of E2 Temporal Entity to be situated within the Time-Span of another temporal entity that starts before and ends after the included temporal entity.
+Scope note: This property identifies a situation in which the entire instance of E52 Time-Span of an instance of E2 Temporal Entity falls within the instance of E52 Time-Span of another instance of E2 Temporal Entity that starts before and ends after the included temporal entity.

 This property is only necessary if the time span is unknown (otherwise the relationship can be calculated).
 This property is the same as the "during / includes" relationships of Allen’s temporal logic (Allen, 1983, pp. 832-843).